-This article will give a brief overview of the systems at work.
-We will look at the types of cells involved, different areas within the brain, spinal circuitry and how the CNS can be affected by disease and injury.
+This article gives a brief overview of the central nervous system (CNS) and; we will look at the types of cells involved, different regions within the brain, spinal circuitry, and how the CNS can be affected by disease and injury.

 Contents of this article: